vue-generators/vue-form-generator/README.md

 [![Screenshot](https://icebob.gitbooks.io/vueformgenerator/content/assets/vfg-example1.png)](https://jsfiddle.net/icebob/0mg1v81e/)

 ## Features
+- reactive forms based on schemas
-- multiple objects editing
+- multiple object editing
-- core & full bundles
 - 21 field types
 - built-in validators
+- core & full bundles (11kb and 19kb gzipped)
 - Bootstrap friendly templates
 - customizable styles
-- extendable with custom fields
+- can be extended easily with custom fields
 - ...etc

 ## Documentation
 [Online documentation on Gitbook](https://icebob.gitbooks.io/vueformgenerator/content/)

 ## Dependencies
-vue-form-generator use [fecha](https://github.com/taylorhakes/fecha) and [lodash](https://lodash.com/) internally.
+vue-form-generator uses [fecha](https://github.com/taylorhakes/fecha) and [lodash](https://lodash.com/) internally.

 While built-in fields don't need external dependencies, optional fields may need other libraries.
-These dependency fall in two camp: jQuery or Vanilla.
-You can find almost the same functionality in both flavor.
+These dependencies fall into two camps: jQuery or Vanilla.
+You can find almost the same functionality in both flavors.
-That way, it's your choice to depend on jQuery or not.
+In the end, it's your choice to depend on jQuery or not.

-You can find details about dependencies in [documentation](https://icebob.gitbooks.io/vueformgenerator/content/).
+You can find details about dependencies in the official [documentation](https://icebob.gitbooks.io/vueformgenerator/content/) under each specific component.

 ## Installation
 ### NPM